INSTALLATION

 2 - USE OF TERRAM/MEMBRANE

-The vast majority of our customers haven't used a membrane under their slabs, and nor have we in our trial areas (since 2017, on heavy clay), but when laying the slabs on to a very wet area, or if you are on heavy clay soil for example, mud/slop will be carried onto the slabs and can ooze up through the holes and need scraping off.
-Most customers don't mind an inch of mud on a rock solid base, compared to welly-sucking deep mud, but we appreciate that some do.
+The vast majority of our customers haven't used a membrane under their slabs, and nor have we in our trial areas (since 2017, on heavy clay), but when laying the slabs on to a very wet area, or if, for example, you are on heavy clay soil, mud/slop will be carried onto the slabs and can ooze up through the holes and need scraping off.
+Most customers don't mind a little residual mud on a rock solid base, compared to welly-sucking deep mud, but we appreciate that some do.

-Therefore, if you want to discourage this from happening, or if it's very important that NO vegetation comes up through the holes, then a water permeable Terram or geotextile membrane (3.5oz with a 15cm overlap is recommended) can be laid under the slabs.
+If you do want to use a membrane, then a water permeable Terram or geotextile membrane is recommended, with a weight of 3.5oz and with a 15cm overlap.
 No other substructure is required, the slabs act as the sub-base and base in one on their own (unless the area is intended for regular HGV traffic, in which case please read the vehicle use sub-section below and contact us for additional installation guidance).

 3 - TO STAGGER OR NOT TO STAGGER?